camelCaseCrew/itu_predictive_maintenance/README.md

 ```
 It can take several minutes for the services to be ready.
 Go grab a cup of coffe!

-### Acessing the data generator
-By default the data generator listen on localhost:8000 <br>
-Swagger ui is provided on localhost:8000/docs

 ### Acessing the prediction service
 The prediction rest services listens on localhost:8001 <br>
 Swagger ui is provided on localhost:8001/docs